Jobs and Regional Growth Fund success stories

 The $8.5 million three-stage development will support around 30 constructions jobs, and once fully operational in three to four years, will more than triple the facility’s existing workforce with the addition of 35 full-time jobs.

 The new facility will be built and licensed to international standards and export specifications, enabling supply to both domestic and overseas markets.
 Having a second export accredited pork processing facility in Queensland will provide significant value to our pork industry and increase business confidence.

 John Dee’s meat processing facility at Warwick and beef feedlot at Inglewood are undergoing a $16.7 million expansion that will transform the company into one of Queensland’s leading processors of premium beef.
-John Dee is a fourth-generation, 100 per cent family-owned businesses, and the oldest single-family owned meat processor in Australia.
+John Dee is a fourth-generation, 100 per cent family-owned business, and the oldest single-family owned meat processor in Australia.